-CRITERIA BY INDICATION BELOW:
+5. CRITERIA BY INDICATION BELOW:

-A. ANEMIA IN CHRONIC KIDNEY DISEASE (CKD) INCLUDING MEMBERS ON DIALYSIS AND MEMBERS NOT ON DIALYSIS:
+- A. ANEMIA IN CHRONIC KIDNEY DISEASE (CKD) INCLUDING MEMBERS ON DIALYSIS AND MEMBERS NOT ON DIALYSIS: - Documentation member has chronic kidney disease and/or is receiving dialysis AND - 2.
+Documentation hemoglobin (Hgb) level measured within last two (2) weeks meets ONE of the following [DOCUMENTATION REQUIRED]:

-- 1. Hemoglobin (Hgb) level measured within last two (2) weeks which meets ONE of the following [DOCUMENTATION REQUIRED]: - (a) Treatment naı̈ve- Hemoglobin <10 g/dL adults and < 11.0 g/dL for children $\rm OR$ - (b) Currently receiving therapy: Hemoglobin < 11.5 g/dL for adults and <12 g/dL for children
+- (a) Treatment naïve: Hemoglobin <10 g/dL adults and < 11.0 g/dL for children OR - (b) Currently receiving therapy: Hemoglobin < 11.5 g/dL for adults and <12 g/dL for children

-Prescriber attests or clinical review has found that any other causes of anemia [i.e., Iron deficiency, underlying infection, or inflammatory process, underlying hematological disease, hemolysis, vitamin deficiencies, blood loss, aluminum intoxication, drug exposure history, gastrointestinal bleeding] have been considered, documented, and corrected (when possible)
+3. Prescriber attests or clinical review has found that any other causes of anemia [i.e., Iron deficiency, underlying infection, or inflammatory process, underlying hematological disease, hemolysis, vitamin deficiencies, blood loss, aluminum intoxication, drug exposure history, gastrointestinal bleeding] have been considered, documented, and corrected (when possible)